bitnob/bitnob/readme.txt

 Accept bitcoin payments without needing to understand or handle bitcoin.
 5. Your bitnon user dashboard

-SETTLEMENT OPTIONS
+## Settlement Options
 We offer 2 easy options for more flexibility.

-Bitcoin (Free): Direct bitcoin payments without any fee.
+*Bitcoin (Free):* Direct bitcoin payments without any fee.
 From their wallet to yours, total privacy, without going through Bitnob.
 Local currency (withdrawal fee): No volatility.
 Easily withdraw to your bank account.

-SUPPORTED CURRENCIES
+## Supported Currencies
 - United States dollar (USD)
 - Nigerian Naira (NGN)
 - Ghanaian Cedis (GHS)

-ABOUT BITNOB
+## About Bitnob
 At Bitnob, we have one single Mission, which is making it easy for every African and African business to connect with the bitcoin blockchain.

 == Installation ==